airbnb/hypernova-react/README.md

 ## Usage

-Here's how use use it in your module:
+Here's how to use it in your module:

 ```js
 import { renderReact } from 'hypernova-react';